Jean-Claude Iranzi

-Jean-Claude Iranzi (born 5 October 1990) is a Rwandan professional footballer who plays for Rayon Sports in Rwanda Premier League.
+Jean-Claude Iranzi (born 5 October 1990) is a Rwandan professional footballer who most recently played for Rwanda Premier League club Rayon Sports.

 Club career

 Kiyovu Sport

 Iranzi was born in Kigali.
 He began his career in 2004 with SC Kiyovu Sport and was promoted in the 2006 Rwandan Premier League team.
 He made his debut for Kiyovu Sport in June 2006.

 APR FC

 In December 2008, Iranzi signed with APR FC, the previous winners of the Rwandan Premier League.
 He made his APR FC debut in an organised friendly match against fellow league members Police FC.
 With APR, Iranzi won the 2009–10 Rwandan Premier League, thus earning a spot in the 2011 CAF Champions League, where APR was eliminated in the Preliminary round to Club Africain of Tunisia on an aggregate score of 2–6.
 APR repeated as Premier League champions in 2010–11, and therefore played in the 2012 CAF Champions League.